Where college is awesome

 We understand that the cost of an excellent private higher education like the one you’ll get at Bellarmine University is a major consideration for you and your family.
 We also know that when it comes to investing in a secure, successful future, families don’t want to cut corners, sell themselves short, or settle for mediocrity.
 A Bellarmine education is an investment that will pay exceptionally high returns for a lifetime.
 It is Bellarmine University’s goal and commitment to ensure that every student receives our best comprehensive offer of financial assistance and that your affordable investment in a Bellarmine education becomes a reality.
 To find an estimate of your actual cost, please visit bellarmine.edu and click Net Price Calculator.

 Awesome college, awesome financial aid

 Is college expensive?
 Yes, but with generous scholarships, grants, work-study, and other financial aid, the cost comes way down.
-The average amountof institutional aid last year was over $21,000.
+The average amount of institutional aid last year was nearly $24,000.
 And the investment in your future is priceless.
 Whatever you do, we hope you’ll get a college education.
 But we really hope you’ll get a degree at Bellarmine University, where college is awesome.

 Location: Louisville, Kentucky

 Affiliation: Independent, Catholic